Kanban in a nutshell

 - Visualize what you do: your workflow:

-A visualization of all tasks on a board will help the team to stay on track of their jobs
+A visualization of all tasks on a board will help team members to stay on track of their jobs.

 - Limit WIP:

 Balance the workflow by limiting work in progress, to prevent over-commitment.
 Try to set achievable goals.